Frugal and Friendly Places to Retire in the US

-The median home value is $198,000, and the town has two major hospitals and several outpatient clinics.
+The median home value is less than $215,000, and the town has several hospitals and outpatient clinics.

 With average winter temperatures above 20 degrees Fahrenheit, Lincoln — which is Nebraska's state capital — offers a pleasant climate that lets you truly enjoy everything the city has to offer.

 Harrisonburg is a friendly town of 53,000 people located in the legendary Shenandoah Valley.
 With its modest-sized college, Harrisonburg has a youthful vibe without the messy shenanigans of larger college towns.

 The nearby Appalachian Mountains provide plenty of outdoor activities, while the city’s historical downtown area offers shopping and charm galore.